-Finished in Signal Red with black leather interior, the car is stunning from every angle and represents one of a quartet of classics in our NEW Luxury Classic Car break.
+Finished in Signal Red with black leather interior, the car is stunning from every angle and represents one of a trio of classics in our Luxury Classic Car break.

 Full details are as follows:

-- Signature Tasting Menu dinner in the award-winning Terrace restaurant, including fine wine pairing by our Sommelier
+- Dinner in the award-winning Terrace restaurant with classic wine pairing by our Head Sommelier

 - Complimentary tickets to Beaulieu Motor Museum